Amatarou-SUN/Amatarou-SUN/README.md

-# 👋 Thanks for visit my profile!
+# 👋 Hello!
+Thanks for visiting my profile!
-- 👀 I am interest in Low-level development now and webs, UNIX App
-- 🌱 I’m currently learning C++, EDK2, Node.JS
-- ✨ also I love legacy OS!
+- ✨ I love computers so much
 - 🇯🇵 I'm Japanese, I'm so sorry for my Poor english. please tell me what wrong

 <!---